Let's do it together Let's do it together

 How to give your kitchen a makeover for less than £100

-With the average kitchen costing around £3,000, what do you do when you don’t have the cash to splash out on a new kitchen?
-And if your kitchen is functioning just fine but you’re bored of the cupboards and worktops their outdated design, how can you justify spending loads of money?
+With the average kitchen costing 1,000s of pounds, what do you do when you don’t have the cash to splash out on a new kitchen?
+If your kitchen is functioning just fine but you’re bored of the cupboards and worktops, here are some great value kitchen upgrades you can do yourself without breaking the bank.

 • Clare - copywriter